ons-cherif/OperationalizingMLModel/README.md

 ## A short description of how to improve the project in the future

+1 - Consider giving more time for training the model since we were rrestricted to one hour within this project.

 ## Standout Suggestions
 *TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.